When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Steam Deck on green background

 And why wouldn’t it?
 The original was in such demand Valve had to initially restrict supply, and its popularity has seen games devs embrace Linux (the back-end operating system that powers the Steam Deck’s UI) like never before.
-The newly-revealed Steam Deck OLED looks certain to be even more popular; it fixes the few issues gamers had with the original device, with a brighter display and better battery life.
+The Steam Deck OLED fixed gamers’ few issues with the original device, with a brighter display and better battery life.

 But Valve’s competitors are multiplying, with firms both mainstream and boutique popping up with their own take on the game-friendly handheld.
-There’s the Logitech G Cloud, Asus ROG Ally and the Abxylute, while Sony’s Playstation Portal handheld is designed primarily for the PlayStation’s Remote Play feature.
+They’re getting quite good, too, as we saw with Asus’ recent ROG Ally X.

 Valve will almost certainly want to cement its lead with a follow-up device – when the time is right.
 Before it does, we’ve thought of a few ways a Steam Deck successor could improve on today’s model.